Iqaluit: Transportation

 Iqaluit has a local road system only stretching from the nearby community of Apex to the Sylvia Grinnell Territorial Park, 1 km west of town.
 Iqaluit has no public transportation, although there is citywide taxi service.
 Iqaluit Public Transit used to offer bus service in the city, but the service was cancelled due to low ridership.
+In May 2024, a privately owned company announced that they plan to offer a shuttle bus service utilizing a 32-seater bus from the community of Apex to the Iqaluit Airport, also with plans to collaborate with the city's administration, with hopes to get more vehicles and routes.
+They launched a new service named Iqaluit Transit in March 2026 with a single route that runs on weekdays and Saturdays.
+A base fare of $5 is payable with cash, credit cards, and a new smart card.
 Motor cars are increasing in number, to the extent of causing occasional traffic jams known locally as "the rush minute".
 The cost of shipping automobiles and the wear-and-tear of the harsh Arctic climate combined with its notoriously rough roadways mean that snowmobiles remain the preferred form of personal transportation.
 All-terrain vehicles are also common in most of the Canadian Arctic.
 Snowmobiles are used to travel within the city and in the surrounding area.
 In winter, dog sleds are still used, but primarily for recreation.
 In winter, the nearby Qaummaarviit Territorial Park and the more remote Katannilik Territorial Park Reserve are only accessible by snowmobile, dog sled or foot.
 In the summer, both are accessible by boat.
 Most major roads within Iqaluit are paved with asphalt, but local and smaller roads are gravel.
 Roads do not have traffic signals, but use stop signs to control intersections.

 Residents and businesses identify their locations mostly by building number, and occasionally by the name of a prominent structure.
 Residents know where in the city certain series of building numbers are located; numbers tend to be aggregated in blocks, so someone might say that they live in the 2600s.
 Around 2003, street names were developed, although there were delays in finalizing them and posting the signs.
 Street numbers have not been assigned, and building numbers continue to be used.
 Iqaluit is the only Canadian capital city not to have traffic signals, although some have been installed on a temporary basis.